-Although some smartphones come with a built-in macro mode, we do advise an (inexpensive) lens or set of glasses that work correctly with your phone.
+Although some smartphones come with a built-in macro mode, we advise an (inexpensive) lens or set of glasses that work correctly with your phone.
 Another minor investment that will pay off immediately is a tripod.
 In the eponymous blogpost, you can read more about how to put your smartphone on a tripod.
 Other than that, it is just a matter of choosing the right time and keeping your gear clean.
 Easy-peasy!

 1. Use a Macro lens

 So your mobile does not have a macro mode, or you are unhappy with its performance.
-It is time to talk about macro lenses.
-They come in many different sizes, prices, and have different abilities.
+Then, it is time to talk about macro lenses.
+They come at many different sizes prices and have different abilities.
 But most of all, they make sure you can take intricate details of bugs, plants, and small animals.

 A macro lens is designed for short-range photography.
 You strive to get as much detail from your object in one very sharp photograph.
 They can focus on a much smaller distance.
 Macro lenses can help you with achieving this exciting way of photographing.

 Tips for buying a macro lens

-When you buy a macro lens for your Android phone, consider these three things: Magnification, sharpness & contrast, and overall quality of the glass.
+When you buy a macro lens for your Android phone, consider these three things: Magnification, sharpness & contrast, and overall glass quality.
 Pay attention to budget macro lenses with high magnification numbers.
 You can get closer to the object, but the result won’t be as sharp as you would like.
-The budget variations are good enough for a first-time buyer who would like to give macro photography with their mobile phone a try.
+However, the budget variations are good enough for a first-time buyer who would like to give macro photography with their mobile phone a try.